Skip to main content

 The State of California only provides enough money for a basic education.
 For nearly 15 years, Martinez students have relied upon locally controlled parcel tax funding to protect and improve the quality of our schools.
 This funding helps Martinez retain quality teachers and counselors, protect art and music programs, and support academic programs in science, technology, and engineering that enable students to compete for the best colleges and careers.
 However, this funding is set to expire.
 If this locally controlled funding expires, our schools will lose $850,000 per year, which may trigger cuts to teachers, staff, and programs.

-To ensure MUSD schools can continue to provide a quality education to all students, the School Board is currently considering renewing, without increasing taxes, the District’s $75 parcel tax for 8 years.
+To ensure MUSD schools can continue to provide a quality education to all students, the School Board has placed Measure C on the March 5, 2024, ballot.
+Measure C would renew, without increasing taxes, the District’s $75 parcel tax for 8 years.

-If approved by voters, funding from this measure could continue to be used to:
+If approved by voters, funding from Measure C could continue to be used to:

 MUSD Parce Tax Graphic